toddthieme/Learning-Resources/Learning Resources/Books/Book Reviews and Wishlist.md

 - [x] [Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs](https://www.audible.com/pd/Measure-What-Matters-Audiobook/B07BMHFBCM?ref=a_library_t_c5_libItem_&pf_rd_p=85df3330-9dc4-4a45-ae69-93cc2fc25ca4&pf_rd_r=HV426QE5THKKSX1XCCT4)

+     This was the book that introduced me to Bill Campbell, see above, and was a great resource for OKR implementation.
+I was familiar with the concept, but this went through some great deal about how to actually make it useful in the context of an organization or department.

+     Of the various metric / measurement frameworks like KPI's, 4DX, SMART, and OKR's, I think implementation is what matters most and how you use it to drive actual business change.
+It doesn't matter the framework, it just matters what you measure, and how you go about the creation, review, and accountability of said framework.

 - [x] [Traction](https://www.audible.com/pd/Traction-Audiobook/B00A9ZO7T6?ref=a_library_t_c5_libItem_&pf_rd_p=85df3330-9dc4-4a45-ae69-93cc2fc25ca4&pf_rd_r=HV426QE5THKKSX1XCCT4)

 - [x] [What Makes an Effective Executive](https://www.audible.com/pd/What-Makes-an-Effective-Executive-Audiobook/B002V8KU9U?ref=a_library_t_c5_libItem_&pf_rd_p=85df3330-9dc4-4a45-ae69-93cc2fc25ca4&pf_rd_r=W2ZM4JHB5E9TWMD55H6T)